When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 The Named Clothing brand (Finland, since 2012)

-Arrived at their destination, they wrote the business plan for their future company all at once and since that day, they have been working to realize their dream.
+Once they arrived at their destination, they immediately wrote the business plan for their future company and since that day, they have been working to make their dream come true.On August 1, 2013, the shop went online and the first collection was launched: First Named.

-In 2018, they released their first sewing book, "Breaking the Pattern", followed by the second, "Building the Pattern", in 2021.
+In 2018, they released their first sewing book, "Breaking the Pattern," followed by the second, "Building the Pattern," in 2021.

 "Today, we are still – or more than ever – enthusiastic about what we do and, above all, about what lies ahead!"

-The model
+The pattern

-Taika is a timeless shirt dress, with mid-length sleeves.
+Taika is a timeless shirt dress with mid-length sleeves.
 What immediately attracted me to Taika is the play of gathers on the bodice at the bust.
 These are details that make a garment extremely feminine.

 Taika is fitted and highlights the waist.
 It features a V-neck and a button placket at the front.